Anuri-ops/BlackOil-Simulation-Norne-OPM/README.md

 - The study is based on deterministic black-oil simulation results; no probabilistic or uncertainty quantification was applied.
 - No history matching or calibration was performed (this is a forward simulation only).
 - Diagnostics rely on interpreted visual plots rather than advanced reservoir engineering equations.

+---

+© 2025 – Anuri Nwagbara

+This portfolio piece was created for demonstration and learning purposes, using publicly available NORNE datasets and open-source tools (OPM Flow, ResInsight).
 - Pattern analysis and automated classification were not implemented.